Migrating from Projectables

 Migrating UseMemberBody

-In Projectables, UseMemberBody let you point one member's expression body at another member -- typically to work around syntax limitations or to provide an expression-tree-friendly alternative.
+In Projectables, UseMemberBody let you point one member's expression body at another member -- typically to work around syntax limitations or to provide an expression-tree-friendly alternative for projection middleware (HotChocolate, AutoMapper) that required a writable target.

 Scenario 1: Same-type member with an alternative body